 What is a Circuit?

-One of the first thing one will encounter when learning electronics is the concept of a circuit.
-In this tutorial, we are going to discuss the basics of an electric circuit in further details.
+One of the first things one will encounter when learning electronics is the concept of a circuit.
+In this tutorial, we are going to discuss the basics of an electric circuit in further detail.

 Consider the circuit below;